 - Design assignments that foster deep learning by engaging students in meaningful, generative work; and

 - Expand their network of fellow Vanderbilt educators, connecting with peers with similar teaching interests.

-The Course Design Institute will consist of a mix of small-group and large-group sessions, as well as individual work time and teaching consultations with CFT staff.
+The Course Design Institutes will consist of a mix of small-group and large-group sessions, as well as individual work time and teaching consultations with CFT staff.
 Lunches will be provided each day.
 For small-group sessions, participants will work in cohorts based on discipline and/or the kinds of student production their courses might involve.

 How do I apply?

 Applications for the faculty Course Design Institute are due Sunday, March 24th.
 Applications for the graduate student institute are now closed.